-Farringdon is a picturesque village situated in the North East Hampshire countryside with a many attractive cottages, Massey's Folly (not open to the public) towers over Church Road, a massive brick construction built by over a period of around thirty years by three men, under the supervision of the eccentric Rev. Thomas Massey,Vicar of Farringdon from 1857 to 1919.
+Farringdon is a picturesque village situated in the North East Hampshire countryside with many attractive cottages, Massey's Folly (not open to the public and currently undergoing conversion into flats) towers over Church Road, a massive brick construction built over a period of around thirty years by three men, under the supervision of the eccentric Rev. Thomas Massey,who was the Vicar of Farringdon from 1857 to 1919.

 Farringdon is attractive and peaceful place and is ideally situated as a base to explore the beautiful countryside and villages in this corner of Hampshire.(click on Farringdon aerial view to enlarge)

 There are many pleasant walks in and around the village, many of which, to the delight of the casual walker, pass by some of the local pubs and cafes offering a source of refreshment en route.

 and maps on walks in the local area and other parts of Hampshire can be found on the Walking in Hampshire

 To the north of Farringdon is the neighbouring village of Chawton, the home of Jane Austen. where she wrote and revised the stories that have endured and increased in popularity over the intervening years.